-Paragraphs 1 and 2 of this Article are without prejudice to the rules on charges, reductions or other steering mechanisms set out in the Electronic Money Regulations 2011 and the Payment Services Regulations 2017 (PSRs 2017)."
+Paragraphs 1 and 2 of this Article are without prejudice to the rules on charges, reductions or other steering mechanisms set out in Directive 2007/64/EC and Directive 2011/83/EU." the Electronic Money Regulations 2011 and the Payment Services Regulations 2017 (PSRs 2017)."

-- 4.55 The following is not an exhaustive list, but possible steering practices that merchants should be free to use include: - providing information on the fees that the merchant faces for accepting different payment instruments (and different types of card) - asking the customer to pay in a different way - minimum transaction amounts for a given payment instrument - differential pricing (such as surcharging, or offering a discount for using a given payment instrument) - 4.56 In respect of surcharging as a form of steering practice, merchants must comply with applicable consumer protection law.
-In this context, we note specifically: - The Consumer Protection from Unfair Trading Regulations 2008: These prohibit unfair commercial practices, including misleading actions and misleading omissions. - The Consumer Rights (Payment Surcharges) Regulations 2012, as amended by the PSRs 2017: These provide that a trader must not charge consumers a fee in addition to the advertised price of a transaction made with: - a non-commercial card for which interchange fees are regulated under the IFR - other non-commercial payment instruments (such as e-money)
+- 4.55 The following is not an exhaustive list, but possible steering practices that merchants should be free to use include: - providing information on the fees that the merchant faces for accepting different payment instruments (and different types of card) - asking the customer to pay in a different way - minimum transaction amounts for a given payment instrument - differential pricing (such as surcharging, or offering a discount for using a given payment instrument)

+- 4.56 In respect of surcharging as a form of steering practice, merchants must comply with applicable consumer protection law.16 In this context, we note specifically: - The Consumer Protection from Unfair Trading Regulations 2008 which: These prohibit unfair commercial practices, including misleading actions and misleading omissions, and the. - The Consumer Rights (Payment Surcharges) Regulations 2012, which as amended by the PSRs 2017: These provide that a trader must not charge consumers a fee in addition to the advertised price of a transaction made with: - a non-commercial card for which interchange fees are regulated under the IFR. - o other non-commercial payment instruments (such as e-money)